Italy stops 35 migrants from getting off rescue ship in port

 Associated Press

-CATANIA, Sicily (AP) — Italian authorities prevented 35 migrants they did not deem vulnerable from getting off a boat in Sicily on Sunday as Italy’s far-right-led government takes a hard line against privately operated maritime rescue ships in Italian waters.
+CATANIA, Sicily (AP) — Italian authorities prevented 35 migrants they did not deem vulnerable from getting off a boat in Sicily on Sunday as Italy’s far-right-led government takes a hard line against privately run maritime rescue ships operating in Italian waters.

-The impact of a directive ushered in by Interior Minister Matteo Piantedosi became clearer overnight.
-The Humanity 1, carrying 179 rescued passengers, was given access to the Sicilian port, but three other rescue boats run by non-governmental organizations and carrying 900 more people remained at sea.
+Humanitarian groups and two Italian lawmakers who traveled to Sicily protested the selection process as both illegal and inhumane.
+The procedure was part of a directive ushered in by Interior Minister Matteo Piantedosi,

+“Free all the people, free them,” Italian lawmaker Aboubakar Soumahoro said in an emotional appeal directed at Premier Giorgia Meloni from the Humanity 1 rescue ship, calling the new policy “inhuman.”

 “The doctors declared 36 people not in an emergency.
 After receiving the news, one person collapsed and lost consciousness and had to be taken by an ambulance,” Schauseil said.
 “That is why 35 people are on board.